Düsseldorf: Düsseldorf's cartwheeler

 Cartwheelers can be found at several fountains within the city and near many small landmarks.
-The most famous is Cartwheeler's Fountain in Burgplatz (de) with an inscription of a quote by Hans Müller-Schlösser: "Radschläger wolle mer blieve, wie jeck et de Minschen och drieve" (We will always remain cartwheelers, however crazy it drives people.)
+The most famous is Cartwheeler's Fountain on Burgplatz (de).
 The fountain was designed by Alfred Zschorsch in 1954 and donated by Heimatverein Düsseldorfer Jonges, which is a club devoted to the maintenance of local and regional traditions.
-There are other cartwheelers that decorate storm drains and the door knocker on the Church of Lambertus, designed by Friedrich Becker.
-He created the cartwheeler in front of the Schadow Arcades.
+Other cartwheelers can be found decorating storm drains and the door knocker of the Church of Lambertus, designed by Friedrich Becker.
+Becker also created the cartwheeler in front of the Schadow Arcades.